Colgate University, Department of Art & Art History

 |Location:||New York, United States|

 In addition to courses in their regional, cultural, or otherwise defined area of expertise, the historian of Global Contemporary Art will teach undergraduate courses in transnational, global, or cross-cultural approaches to contemporary art and art institutions in a combined art history and studio department.
-In the annual five-course load, regular teaching contributions will include Art Since 1980 (ARTS 240), a required course for studio majors, as well as other electives of their own design in contemporary art at all levels of the curriculum.
-Responsibilities could also include senior thesis advising.
-The candidate's research should focus on the shifting terrain of contemporary art and in particular on the interaction of aesthetic and cultural practices in a globalized world.
+In the annual five-course load, regular teaching contributions will include courses on global contemporary art up to the present day, as well as other electives of the successful candidate's own design.
+Responsibilities also include senior thesis advising.
+The successful candidate will also be expected to participate in all-university programs, including the Liberal Arts Core Curriculum.
 An interest in contributing to our new program in Museum Studies is also welcome.

 It is the policy of Colgate University not to discriminate against any employee or applicant for employment on the basis of their race, color, creed, religion, age, sex, pregnancy, national origin, marital status, disability, protected Veterans status, sexual orientation and gender identity and expression, genetic information, victims of domestic violence and stalking, familial status, and all other categories covered by law.
 Colgate University is an Equal Opportunity/Affirmative Action employer.
 Candidates from historically underrepresented groups, women, persons with disabilities, and protected veterans are encouraged to apply.